Puerto Ricans worry about future if embattled governor stays

-But Puerto Ricans remained unsatisfied and vowed to keep protesting until he steps down, no matter how long it takes.
+But many Puerto Ricans vowed to keep protesting until he steps down, no matter how long it takes.

 “We can endure anything,” said Francisco Javier Díaz, a 30-year-old chemical engineer from the central mountain town of Corozal.
 “We have the power and the resilience.
 And the truth is, we’re fed up.”

 Tuesday marked the 11th consecutive day of protests as government officials around Rosselló keep resigning.
-Even his own father, former governor Pedro Rosselló, stepped down from positions within their pro-statehood New Progressive Party and disaffiliated himself from it in a severe blow to party members.
+Even his own father, former Gov. Pedro Rosselló, stepped down from positions within the pro-statehood New Progressive Party and disaffiliated himself from it in a blow to party members.

 Meanwhile, Ricardo Rosselló said he will not resign, noting that he already announced he would not seek re-election in 2020 and that he has stepped down as president of his party.